Fireproof Nature Habitat and Home

 For the model, I first extruded each of the walls and the floor to give them an actual thickness.
 Because the roof and front glass weren't actual sketch profiles, I wasn't able to extrude them normally.
 Instead, I got creative and used the single line from earlier, made a small rectangular profile, and was able to use the Sweep tool for both the roof and glass.
 It took a few tries, but I eventually managed to get exactly what I needed.
 This was one of the many times where I had to demonstrate the engineering mindset and just try something different after failure.

 I then extruded the inside walls from the floor plan.
 For simplicity, however, I extruded these to a constant height.
-In real life, these would stretch from the floor to the ceiling, whichever height that may have at that spot.
+In real life, these would stretch from the floor to the ceiling and be curved at the top.

-This is when I was able to focus on the details.
-I added 2 bedrooms, 1 master bedroom with bath, 2 closets, and a main bath, all behind the main room.
+This is when I was able to start focusing on the details.
+I added a master bedroom with bath, 2 other bedrooms, 2 closets, and a main bath, all behind the large front living area.
 These are accessible by a hallway going from left to right across the middle of the house.
 The main room, which includes the glass wall, features a sofa, kitchen, and dining table around the kitchen island.

 This will all make much more sense with the attached images, and you can reference the floor plan from Step 4 to better understand my idea.